The Vedic Body

 On a turning day — release

 This is the counter-motion.
 At dusk, look back over the month and let something go: an unfinished worry, a grievance, a draft that isn't working, a habit that no longer fits.
-Clear a drawer, close a tab, speak a forgiveness.
 You are making room around the seed.

 And the world's bright moons

-For the outward, expansive gestures — beginning, announcing, building — lean on the waxing Moon and the new and full moons in your Moon Calendar 2026–2030.
-Your returns and turnings are the inner cadence beneath that public rhythm: hold and ripen, then release; hold and ripen, then release.
+For the outward, expansive gestures — beginning, announcing, building — lean on the waxing Moon and the new and full moons in your Moon Calendar.
+Your returns and turnings are the inner cadence beneath that public rhythm.

 Gather at the return · Release at the turning · Act in the bright moon.